Kennesaw Medical Malpractice Lawyer

 Q. CAN I AMEND MY MEDICAL NEGLIGENCE COMPLAINT AFTER IT’S FILED?

 A. Yes, you can amend your complaint if new information arises or if there are errors that need correction.
+Your lawyer can file an amended complaint with the court to include additional information or correct mistakes.

 Q. What are the benefits of mediation?

 A. Mediation can save time, reduce costs, and allow for more flexible solutions.
+Many medical malpractice claims settle through mediation without going to trial.
+This can help you get financial compensation faster.

 Q. Is mediation confidential?

 A. Yes, mediation discussions are confidential and cannot be used as evidence in court.
+This allows both sides to speak freely without worrying about hurting their case if mediation doesn’t work.

 Call Our Kennesaw Medical Malpractice Attorney Today

 Victims of medical malpractice are at a disadvantage because the law tends to favor insurance companies and healthcare providers.
 Residents of Kennesaw seeking a medical malpractice attorney can call Chance, Forlines, Carter & King at 404-760-7400 to arrange a no-cost consultation.
-Our law firm serves clients from Kennesaw and across Georgia.

 Back to Top